 You can use one of the following websites to indicate the companies from which you no longer want to receive advertising cookies:

 The Van Gogh Museum website features videos from platforms such as YouTube and forms by Wufoo.
 We also use embedded content from e.g. Google Maps and ISSUU to publish our annual report.

 These images, videos or content are stored on third-party servers, but are displayed on our website.
 These third parties can place cookies when this content is played or used.
 We also use Visual Website Optimizer to help us test various versions of web pages.

 In order to add forms to the website, we use the services of Wufoo.
 Wufoo can place various cookies to ensure that the forms work properly.
 We cannot influence which cookies Wufoo places.
 Wufoo never uses tracking or advertising cookies in its forms.
 Therefore we will show these forms on our website.
 Read about the cookies Wufoo uses on their website.

 When we feature YouTube videos on our website, we add a nocookie code.
 This is so that you can watch the video without being tracked for advertisement or remarketing purposes.
 Please note: this no-cookies setting may be overwritten if you are logged into your Google account when visiting websites (we cannot influence this).

-A/B testing To help us gauge whether changes we make to the website are worthwhile, we use the Visual Website Optimizer.
+To help us gauge whether changes we make to the website are worthwhile, we could use the Visual Website Optimizer.
 This allows us to show some visitors to our website a different version of the web page to others.
 This process is anonymous.
 We use the results of this testing to help us improve our web pages.